 - Why do life insurance companies care if I’ve been diagnosed with Otosclerosis?

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I’ve been diagnosed with Otosclerosis?

 Yes, individuals who have been diagnosed with Otosclerosis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate.
+In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!